tnelson2016/art-api-exam-nolist/test-instructions.md

  - Base URL - All endpoints within the paintings are located at the following base URL
  - Scheme - what scheme does your api support?
  - HTTP Verbs - what verbs does your api support?
-How does each verb relate to each of your entities, such as paintings?
+How does each verb relate to each of the routes for your entities, such as paintings?
  - Content Types
  - Response Status Codes  - Include a listing of common successful and error status codes that a developer could encounter with _your API_.
 For example, what causes a painting not to be found?
 What causes a resource conflict when updating or adding a painting?
 What causes a bad request?
 See the section titled **Response status codes** in SKY API Docs [Basics](https://apidocs.sky.blackbaud.com/docs/basics/)